CB2Moon/vgamepad-go/README.md

 ## Getting started

+**You need to run as admin**

-`vgamepad-go` provides two main Go types
-- `VX360Gamepad`, which emulates an XBox360 gamepad
-- `VDS4Gamepad`, which emulates a DualShock4 gamepad.
+`vgamepad-go` provides two main Go types: `VX360Gamepad`, which emulates an XBox360 gamepad, and `VDS4Gamepad`, which emulates a DualShock4 gamepad.

-The state of a virtual gamepad (e.g. pressed buttons, joystick values) is called a report.
+The state of a virtual gamepad (e.g., pressed buttons, joystick values) is called a report.
 To modify the report, a number of user-friendly API functions are provided by `vgamepad-go`.
 When the report is modified as desired, it must be sent to the computer using the `Update()` method.